 Craig referred to various experiences in his career in media and sport, sharing stories about Wayne Bennett and a multitude of different people who have experienced his battle and supported him in his recovery.
 His reference to the famous Martin Luther King quote “Our lives begin to end the day we become silent about things that matter” certainly reinforced his powerful message of asking for help.
 Craig has several publications including his recent book A Better Life which is a valuable resource in this area.

 If you need further information or support, please contact the following organisations Beyond Blue or Black Dog Institute for assistance.
-Similarly, you are able to contact Barker College should if needed.
-The Barker Institute thanks Craig Hamilton for his presentation and hopes that by bringing this important issue to the stage, others may be prepared to talk about it and seek support if they need help.
+The Barker Institute thanks Craig Hamilton for his presentation and hopes that by bringing this important issue to the stage, others may be prepared to talk about it and seek support if needed.